ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 The Transport Services API SHOULD allow applications to explicitly define Connection Groups that force separation of Cached State and Protocol Stacks.
 For example, a web browser application might use Connection Groups with separate caches for different tabs in the browser to decrease linkability.

-The interface to specify these groups MAY expose fine-grained tuning for which properties and cached state is allowed to be shared with other Connections.
+The interface to specify a Connection Group MAY expose fine-grained tuning for which properties and cached state is allowed to be shared with other Connections.
 For example, an application might want to allow sharing TCP Fast Open cookies across groups, but not TLS session state.

 # IANA Considerations